satchelspencer/hsrs/docs/deck-creation.md

   - verb = `verbs`
 - **no properties**

-now, you can add individual pairings one by one, or click on `view relationships >` to enter the **relationship editor**. this gives you a grid of possible pairings. when you check and uncheck the boxes, individual pairing elements are created automatically. related groups of elements are also clustered, so you can easier create semantic folders to avoid having to individually add relationship pairs for every new noun and verb.
+now, you can add individual pairings one by one, or click on `view relationships >` to enter the **relationship editor**. this gives you a grid of possible pairings. when you check and uncheck the boxes, individual pairing elements are created automatically. related groups of elements are also clustered, so you can easily create semantic folders to avoid having to individually add relationship pairs for every new noun and verb.

 for our case lets add pairings for boy/woman can eat/choose and pen/window can shine/fade.